THE WARMTH OF WOOD, THE RESISTANCE OF BAMBOO

 You will need to carry out some checks on the surrounding area, the screed, and the wood being laid before you are in a position to lay the actual decking.
 The installation period is just the last step of a coherent laying process which is geared towards the final quality of the result.
-The basic concept is that wood placed outside remains subject to extreme stress caused by rigid and high temperatures, the dryness of the air or suffocating moisture, snow, rain or wind; all woods therefore, although treated, are able to withstand years of atmospheric agents without suffering too much of an impact; This means that the choice and quality of the core chosen must be made in a workmanlike manner, and that any subsequent maintenance work on the decking can be carried out carefully.
+The basic concept is that wood placed outside remains subject to extreme stress caused by rigid and high temperatures, the dryness of the air or suffocating moisture, snow, rain or wind; not all woods therefore, although treated, are able to withstand years of atmospheric agents without suffering too much of an impact.
+This means that the choice and quality of the essence chosen must be made in a workmanlike manner, and that any subsequent maintenance work on the decking can be carried out carefully.

-– the laying plane where the substrate is positioned must be levelled, consistent and structurally solid; an anti-moisture sheath is applied where humidity levels are high, as this restricts the impacts of premature aging on the outside of the parquet; or you can prepare a gravel based substrate or one made from other permeable material so that the water is able to drain away;
+– the laying plane where the substrate is positioned must be levelled, consistent and structurally solid; an anti-moisture sheath is applied where humidity levels are high, as this restricts the impacts of premature aging on the outside of the decking; or you can prepare a gravel based substrate or one made from other permeable material so that the water is able to drain away;

 – before laying, you should make sure that the outer bamboo planks remain at the assembly site for a few days, so that they can adapt to the humidity and surroundings of the location; it is better if the decking is able to adapt to small movements in the surrounding area when it is still loose on pallets rather than when it has been grounded;